emjelde/dotfiles/README.md

 ## Usage

-Configuration changes that are managed by Salt can be applied by running `salt/salt-apply`, this is usually the case for configuration referenced in *sls* files.
+Configuration changes that are managed by Salt can be applied by running `./dotfiles apply`, this is usually the case for configuration referenced in *sls* files.
 The other configuration not managed under Salt occurs in a separate build process that is part of the initial Gentoo installation.

 ### Fresh install

-The default goal for `make` creates a Gentoo machine image using [Packer](https://packer.io/intro).
+The build command creates a Gentoo machine image using [Packer](https://packer.io/intro).

 Install Packer on Gentoo which currently requires accept keywords changes, you